Jabberwockleo/recsys/README.md

-# recsys
+# Recsys

-A recommendation system framework inspired by OpenRec
+A framework for recommendation